shmulikhau/album-photo-selector/README.md

 In the Left Side-Bar you can see the Chat-Bot, it is configured to be Personal Album Assistat, you can select multiple photos by the Check-Box and ask the chat about them, you can ask questions like *'Which photo is better?'* *'Is this photo suitable to children album?'* and more,

-In up of the Left Side-Bar you can unselecting all the photos that selected by Check-Box to using in the chat, by clicking on the button.
+In up of the Left Side-Bar you can find the button to unselecting all the photos that selected by Check-Box to using in the chat-bot.

 ## About the Implemetation
 ### UI